 A LOT of snowless patches

-Near the end of the same day, passing the farm at Pré de Bière, the Brassus-Marchairuz road in the background, and heading into the forest of Petite Rolat.
+Near the end of the same day, we're passing the farm at Pré de Bière, the Brassus-Marchairuz road in the background, and heading into the forest of Petite Rolat.

 Kristin and Lisa and the sources of the Toleure